HealthInfo Waitaha Canterbury

 Have legumes such as lentils, chickpeas, black beans or kidney beans in a couple of meals every week.
 The Heart Foundation's Full O'Beans cookbook has information and recipes for legumes.

 Use low‑fat milk (green or yellow top) instead of whole milk (dark blue top) and use yoghurt instead of ice cream.
 Choose low‑fat yoghurt and cheese such as Edam, feta and cottage cheese.
-Eat fermented milk products like live yoghurt and kefir regularly if you enjoy them.
+Have fermented milk products like live yoghurt and kefir regularly if you enjoy them.

-Eat fish or other seafood such as mussels twice a week.
+Eat fish or other seafood such as mussels at least twice a week.
 Choose oily fish such as salmon, sardines, mackerel and tuna often.
 Fresh fish and canned fish are both healthy choices.
 Avoid fried fish.
 Use healthy cooking methods such as grilling, steaming or lightly pan‑frying in a little olive or canola oil.

 Have a small handful (30 grams) of nuts or seeds, unsalted and raw or roasted without added fat.
 Have them as a snack or add them to your breakfast cereal, salad or stir-fry.
 Add diced olives to salads, stews or sandwiches.